pavelrevak/ser2tcp/README.md

     - each connected client can sent to serial port
     - serial port send received data to all connected clients
 - parsing of the json config files via pydantic
-- logging via off the shelf python logging json [configuration](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema)
+- Flexible logging via the python logging module [configuration](https://docs.python.org/3/library/logging.config.html#configuration-dictionary-schema)
     - either on a per port serial config
     - or a global configuration